 The Meatless Challenge: 7 Vegetarian Meals for $10 or Less photo: sarniebill1 With so many laudable but expensive food movements like buying organic and fair trade, you’ve got to love one that cuts your grocery bill.
 Meatless Monday has become a trendy thing to do for both home cooks and restaurants, largely for its sustainability.
 (The gist: meat requires more land, water and energy to produce, and releases more greenhouse gases.)
 But following the trend is also a great way to save on grocery costs.
-Prices have risen along with the growing middle class in developing countries.
 As with our first “meals under $10″ challenge, we asked food and finance bloggers, as well as chefs and home cooks, to send in their best suggestions for a meal fit for a family of four.
 Now Frugal Foodie has a challenge for you: what’s your best super-cheap yet gourmet vegetarian meal?
 (All cost estimates are based on non-sale New York City supermarket prices.
 Spiced Veggie Burgers Cost: $2.35, or $0.59 per serving “This recipe is a favorite of my kids and is so simple to make that they love to join in,” says globe-trotting writer G.L.
 Eggplant Stew

 LUNCH MENU 3 - SOUTH INDIAN LUNCH IDEAS This week’s Lunch Menu is also a Simple South Indian menu, with Keerai sambar and Potato curry.
 Keerai Sambar is thick and bit on milder side.
 So Potato curry will be a perfect combination for it.
 Spicy and wholesome!
 More over, this is my kid Aj’s favorite.
 He likes keerai/ Indian spinach a lot.
 You can use any keerai like mulai keerai/ arai keera/ siru keerai or evendrumstick leaves (murunga keerai) or agathi keerai or even Vendhya keerai/ methi leaves to prepare same as this keerai sambar.
 Here is the potato curry recipe link.
 You might also like this another recipe of potato curry with freshly ground spices.
 Have a great weekend!!